For more information contact:

-The Cashier’s Section of the Controller’s Office collects student tuition and fees, payments of obligations of students, staff, and the public to the University, and receives for deposit all monies collected by departments for sales and services.
+The Bursar’s Office section of the Controller’s Office collects student tuition and fees, payments of obligations of students, staff, and the public to the University, and receives for deposit all monies collected by departments for sales and services.
 (See also BPPM 30.56.)

 Location and Hours

 The Bursar’s Office is located in French Administration 342 and is open from 8:00 a.m. to 5:00 p.m.

 Departments may make deposits from 8:00 a.m. to 3:30 p.m.

 - Immediately receipting all monies received (e.g., cash, check, money order) at the time the monies are received.

 - Immediately endorsing checks and money orders at the time the monies are received.